moni-kishore-dhar/Railway-Management-System/README.md

 Header Files Used:
 To make the project simple, graphics.h header file has not been used in this project.
-List below are the header files required to run this project.
+List below are the header files required to run this project:

 #include <bits/stdc++.h>

 #include <fstream.h>

 To implement this simple case study, some features have been made, which are as follows: